fluffels/hamster/ReportingDocumentation.md

 =========================================

 Reporting is concerned with providing reports for assessments at different levels of granularity.
 The type of reports that can be requested are:
-..*Audit reports
+* Audit reports
-..*Assessment reports
+* Assessment reports
-..*Student reports
+* Student reports

 Reports are in the format of either a csv file or a pdf document.
 The way in which the classes arestructured suggests that the Factory Method design pattern was used to generate the different types of reports.